 Judicial proceeding in Litigation of personal status In the court room b.
 Major proceedings at the family court

-- 1 Judge
+- 1 Judge 2 Counselor

-- 2 Family court councillor
+- 3 Court clerk

 - 3 Court clerk

 - 4 Party and Attorney

 - 5 Court Secretary

 Major proceedings are oral argument, preparatory proceedings to arrange issues and evidence, and examination of evidence.